Our interview with the late catcher

 You also need to be physically fit, and especially have a strong arm.
 You need to be a teach-able person and listen to your coaches.
 Lastly, you must get to know your pitchers and learn how to catch them effectively.

-Though Vic is well into his 80’s now, this former pro has dispensed wisdom in his letter that catchers would be smart to pay attention to.
+Though Vic was into his early 80’s at the time of his response, this former pro dispensed wisdom in his letter that catchers would be smart to pay attention to.

 Thanks for Reading